Ioonooni/inik-agent/README.md

 * Relationship score
 * Relationship stage

-Relationship variables influence interaction context and behavioral continuity.

 Current stages include:

 * Observer
 * Gremlin
 * Treasure

-The relationship system is rule-guided and should not be interpreted as a psychological model or a claim of genuine emotional understanding.

-### Adaptive Behavioral State

-The user profile can store adaptive behavioral signals such as:
+The user profile can also contain behavioral signals such as:

 * Warmth
 * Playfulness